-Conditions: Manpower and Infrastructures
+Conditions: Manpower and Infrastructure

 To maintain the time schedule (a detailed time schedule is attached), we will require a full-time experienced postdoctoral fellow.
-We have recruited Dr. Peter Zilberg, currently a Martin Buber fellow at the Hebrew University, who is an outstanding young Assyriologist with vast relevant experience.
+We have recruited Dr. Peter Zilberg, currently a Martin Buber fellow at Hebrew University, who is an outstanding young Assyriologist with vast relevant experience.
 Dr. Zilberg will take a leading part in preparing the editions and the other studies.
-Two additional part-time assistants on the PhD and/or MA level will assist us, on an hourly basis, in preparing the editions and in other research needs as they arise.
+Two additional part-time assistants at PhD and/or MA level will assist us, on an hourly basis, in preparing the editions and in other research needs as they arise.

 The research will require three advanced laptop computers, one for the use of each PI and one for the postdoctoral fellow.
 These computers should be equipped with Adobe products, as well as Photoshop software, for preparing enhanced hand copies and for various other needs (see above under stage 3 of the project).

-In line with the common practice in leading collections and museums worldwide, we intend to photograph the tablets using RTI (Reflectance Transformation Imaging) technology, which is currently considered the most advanced and suitable tool for capturing detailed images of cuneiform tablets.
+In line with common practice in leading collections and museums worldwide, we intend to photograph the tablets using RTI technology, which is currently considered the most advanced and suitable tool for capturing detailed images of cuneiform tablets.
 RTI creates computer-generated images, each based on a large number of photographs taken from various angles.
 These supply a sharp view of the tablet from any direction, and enable the identification of important features that cannot be discerned under regular lighting, such as ink marks, shape characteristics (e.g., curvature), and material properties.
-We intend to purchase a Dome-RTI system, which includes a custom-built led-dome, a Nikkor-lens & allied vision 30M camera, and specialized software.
-This system generates images with special features such as visualization filters, relighting options, an automatic generation of line drawings of the cuneiform writing, and 3D models of the tablets.
+We intend to purchase a RTI dome system, which includes a custom-built LED dome, a Nikkor-lens & allied vision 30M camera, and specialized software.
+This system generates images with special features such as visualization filters, relighting options, automatic generation of line drawings of the cuneiform writing, and 3D models of the tablets.

 The results of the project will be published in journal articles and monographs.
 The preparation of these materials for publication will require professional editing services.
 Additional required research aids include the purchase and photocopy of professional literature, which is not always available for borrowing in the university library, and basic office supplies.